codehub-ir/codehub-cli/README.md

 # codehub-cli
-Simple codehub command-line client program uses API services.
+Simple [CodeHub](https://github.com/lnxpy/codehub) command-line client program uses API services.
 Start editing the `main.py` file then try to make your queries and run it up.
 There are two classes `GetSnippet` and `PushSnippet`.
 Just need to create an object.

 ##### Get a Snippet ⇒ `main.py`
 ```python